Ana Castellain

-Ana Rosa Castellain (born August 31, 1985) is a Brazilian powerlifter, seven-time world champion.
+Ana Rosa Castellain (born August 31, 1985) is a Brazilian powerlifter and seven-time world champion.
 She became the main Brazilian athlete active in the country after originally being inducted into the IPF Hall of Fame.
 She currently resides and trains in the city of Garopaba on the coast of Santa Catarina.

 With an academic background in Physical Education, she works as a personal trainer and coach of powerlifting athletes across the country.

 In September 2022, Castellain's urine sample, collected out-of-competition on 30 November 2021, revealed the presence of an Anabolic Androgenic Steroid, resulting in a 4-year sanction ban and removal from the IPF Hall of Fame class of 2018.

-Start
+Early life

 Born in the city of Blumenau, daughter of Amândio Castellain and Maria Dolores Castellain, she was interested in body expression, movement and emotion since she was a child.
 She started in ballet at the age of eight, and in 1996, at the age of eleven, she took her first steps in athletics.
 The following year, she began her sports career as a runner, staying for twelve years in athletics.